 • In our model, we determined that it is better to assume the same washing clothes weight (pounds) for the same number of households across different washing machines, i.e., bigger-capacity washing machines wash less loads. (see example below for how this applies).

-Using these assumptions, here is our water and electricity comparison between ENERGY STAR residential front-loading and commercial washer (annual consumption) for 1, 5, 50, 100 and 500 households (assuming 2.5 people per household).
+Using these assumptions, here is our water and electricity comparison between ENERGY STAR residential front-loading and ENERGY STAR commercial washer (annual consumption) for 1, 5, 50, 100 and 500 households (assuming 2.5 people per household).

 Water and electricity comparison, annual commercial washer consumption, annual residential front loading washer comparison, no of households, no of washers, electricity use (kWh), water (gallons), total consts (USD)

-Comparison Between ENERGY STAR Residential Front-Loading and Commercial Washer – Click for source (row 128)
+Comparison Between ENERGY STAR Residential Front-Loading and Commercial Washer – Click for source

 Here is the Land Use Comparison for one machine (assuming 2.5 people per household).